 The Queen's Gambit - Episode 1 review

 A lot of movies have been made where chess was either a backdrop, center piece or just one of the key elements to a mystery or climax.
-But there has not been any mainstream drama series where chess is the main focal point in a series.
+But there has not been any mainstream drama series where chess is the main focal point.
 Netflix decided to adapt The Queen's Gambit by Walter Tevis into a seven episode mini-series.
 If you are wondering why we are talking about a Netflix series on a chess portal, then we must tell you that Kasparov and Bruce Pandolfini are the Special Consultants of this mini-series.
 Not only that, Chess Boxing founder late Iepe Rubingh is the On-Set Chess Consultant.
 Now you can be rest assured that there won't be odd chess board orientation or some incorrect checkmates.
 Photo: Pinterest

 Episode 1 - Openings